-- 6.3.7 A Locally-Incorporated Merchant Bank may maintain a minimum level of loss allowance equivalent to 1% of the gross carrying amount of the selected credit exposures net of collaterals ("Minimum Regulatory Loss Allowance"), if it results in higher loss allowance than the loss allowances for ECL on the selected credit exposures determined and recognised in accordance with the impairment requirements under FRS 109. - 6.3.8 A Locally Incorporated Merchant Bank that adopts the requirement in paragraph 6.3.7 shall determine and recognise the loss allowances for ECL on the selected credit exposures in accordance with the impairment requirements under FRS 109 ("Accounting Loss Allowance").
-Where the Accounting Loss Allowance falls below the Minimum Regulatory Loss Allowance, the Locally-Incorporated Merchant Bank shall maintain the additional loss allowance in a non-distributable regulatory loss allowance reserve ("RLAR") account through an appropriation of its retained earnings.
+6.3.7 A Locally-Incorporated D-SIB shall maintain a minimum level of loss allowance equivalent to 1% of the gross carrying amount of the selected credit exposures4 net of collaterals5 ("Minimum Regulatory Loss Allowance").

+6.3.8 To meet the requirement in paragraph 6.3.7, a Locally-Incorporated D-SIB shall determine and recognise the loss allowances for ECL on the selected credit exposures in accordance with the impairment requirements under FRS 109 ("Accounting Loss Allowance").
+Where the Accounting Loss Allowance falls below the Minimum Regulatory Loss Allowance, the Locally-Incorporated D-SIB shall maintain the additional loss allowance 6 in a non-distributable regulatory loss allowance reserve ("RLAR") account through an appropriation of its retained earnings.
 The additional loss allowance shall be maintained in the RLAR at all times.
-When the sum of the Accounting Loss Allowance and the additional loss allowance exceeds the Minimum Regulatory Loss Allowance, the Locally-Incorporated Merchant Bank may transfer the excess amount in the RLAR to its retained earnings. - 6.3.9 Notwithstanding the requirement in paragraph 6.3.7, a Locally-Incorporated Merchant Bank shall recognise, measure and disclose its accounting ECL estimates in its financial statements in accordance with FRS 109 and other Singapore Financial Reporting Standards.
+When the sum of the Accounting Loss Allowance, the Locally-Incorporated D-SIB may transfer the excess amount in the RLAR to its retained earnings.

+6.3.9 Notwithstanding the requirement in paragraph 6.3.7, a bank shall recognise, measure and disclose its accounting ECL estimates in its financial statements in accordance with FRS 109 and other Singapore Financial Reporting Standards.

-Merchant Banks incorporated outside Singapore
+Other Locally-incorporated Banks and Banks incorporated outside Singapore

-6.3.10 A merchant bank incorporated outside Singapore may adopt the requirements in paragraphs 6.3.7 to 6.3.9, if it results in higher loss allowance than its Accounting Loss Allowance.
+6.3.10 A locally-incorporated bank that is not a D-SIB or a bank incorporated outside Singapore may adopt7 the requirements in paragraphs 6.3.7 to 6.3.9, if it results in higher loss allowance than its Accounting Loss Allowance.